day8/re-frame-template/README.md

 # re-frame-template

-Leiningen template for [reagent](https://github.com/reagent-project/reagent) web apps that implements the [re-frame](https://github.com/Day8/re-frame) pattern.
+Leiningen template for [reagent](https://github.com/reagent-project/reagent) web apps which implement the [re-frame](https://github.com/Day8/re-frame) pattern.

-Through the use of profiles, this template lets the developer pick and choose what is included in their application.
+Through the use of profiles, this template lets the developer pick and choose what "extras" are included in their application.

-## Usage
+## Basic Usage

 The base template includes: